Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Benchmark Setup

 The objective of a machine learning model is to minimize the loss on the target distribution \(Q\): When \(\ell(\cdot,\cdot)\) represents the 0-1 loss, this is equivalent to maximizing target accuracy, i.e.,

 \tyw{Here, evaluation based on the target accuracy is more suitable compared with the source accuracy or performance gap as it reflects the model's performance under distribution shifts in practice.}

-\paragraph{Desiderata for method selection.} To comprehensively assess model performance under distribution shifts, our benchmark incorporates a variety of methods chosen from the following aspects. \begin{itemize}[leftmargin=*] \item[1.] \emph{Diverse learning algorithms}: To illustrate, we first discuss the standard ERM method:
+\paragraph{Desiderata for method selection.} To comprehensively assess model performance under distribution shifts, our benchmark incorporates a variety of methods chosen from the following aspects. \begin{itemize}[leftmargin=*] \item[1.] \emph{Diverse learning algorithms}: For illustration, we first discuss the standard ERM method:

 where $\what{P}$ is the training empirical distribution, $\Fscr$ is the model class, and $\ell_{tr}(\widehat y, y)$ is the loss used to fit the model, which is the hinge loss for binary classification unless specified.